ISBN: 3062-0120, e-ISBN: 3062-0902

 3. AI Use Policy for Editors

-- Editors must treat all submitted manuscripts and related correspondence as confidential documents and must not upload them to AI systems under any circumstances.
+• Editors must treat all submitted manuscripts and related correspondence as confidential documents and must not upload them to generative AI systems.

-- Editorial decision letters, notifications, and review notes must not be generated or edited using AI tools.
+• Editorial decision letters, notifications, and review notes must not be generated using AI tools.

-Valonia: A Journal of Anatolian Pasts adheres to Koç University’s academic principles on AI use and follows the standards outlined in Elsevier’s Generative AI Policies for Journals.
+Valonia: A Journal of Anatolian Pasts adheres to Koç University’s academic principles on AI use and draws also from Elsevier’s Generative AI Policies for Journals.

 This policy will be reviewed periodically in light of technological developments in artificial intelligence and updated as needed.
 All authors, reviewers, and editors are expected to comply with these guidelines.